helpnet/change-dates/README.md

 Troubleshooting/considerations
 ==============================
 * This code is very brittle!
-It relies on consisten URLs and DOM elements which could change at anytime.
+It relies on consistent URLs and DOM elements which could change at anytime.